giellalt/lang-cwd/cwd.md

 and generators from each other.
 Thus, for examples, we have normative and descriptive analysers, and generators for different purposes.

 * +Err/Orth  tag for substandard forms
 * +Err/Frag  tag for word-form fragments
 * +Dial  tag for dialectical forms that can't be called errors
 * +Use/NG   not-generate, for ped generation isme-ped.fst
-* +Engform indicates that this is an English form
+* +Eng indicates that this is an English form

 Flagdiacritics